MingChen0919/PAG-2017-computer-demo/README.md

 * **Organisms**
 * Search with no keywords input will return all available records
 * Search results downloadable as csv file.
+* Search interfaces and results are displayed with separated drupal blocks.